24102070/CIS1202GRP11_Group2_TUTORIAL_WEBSITE/README.md

 - **Why PhyCics?**
    - **Step-by-step tutorials**: Easy-to-follow lessons that cover the core concepts of C programming.
-   - **Interactive exercises**: Hands-on coding practice to reinforce learning and boost your confidence.
-   - **Expert guidance**: Access to detailed explanations and tips from experienced programmers.
+   - **Guidance**: Access to detailed explanations and tips from college-level programmers.

 With **PhyCics**, you'll find a clear and structured path to understanding C programming and enhancing your coding skills.